What are the benefits of a CNM membership?

 How much should I expect to spend on a consulting project?

 The cost of a project is dependent on the nature of the work.
-The more time needed on a project, the more the project will cost.
 However, no matter what your budget is we will do our best to meet it.
-CNM is conscious of limited budgets, but cutting down a consulting budget means cutting down on time and therefore deliverables.
+CNM is conscious of limited budgets.
 Not all needs will be covered in one consulting project, but a project scope can be designed to fit almost any of your budgeting needs.